 Nothirst Upright cycling water bottle

-Nothirst promised to make the slight awkwardness - and claimed 35% drag penalty - when angling a standard bidon to your lips a thing of the past for around £13 with the Upright bottle, which allowed thirsty cyclists to drink from an angled bottleneck that just needs to be squeezed from an upright position to hydrate.
-As well as the wild purported aero benefits, Nothirst also said the Upright allowed you to keep your eyes on the road ahead more easily, was more comfortable to drink from and would be less likely to roll away if you dropped it, apparently.
+Nothirst promised to make the slight awkwardness – and claimed 35% drag penalty – when angling a standard bidon to your lips a thing of the past for around £13 with the Upright bottle.
+The design allowed thirsty cyclists to drink from an angled bottleneck that just needed to be squeezed from an upright position.
+As well as those wild purported aero benefits, Nothirst also said the Upright allowed you to keep your eyes on the road ahead more easily, was more comfortable to drink from, and would be less likely to roll away if you dropped it.

-Unfortunately for the Upright's creator, the promise of aerodynamic sipping didn't quite chime with enough watt-seeking cyclists, and the crowdfunding closed with 163 backers and less than 30% of the financial target reached.
-There hasn't been any updates to the Kickstarter page since May of 2022, nor Nothirst's website, so we can only assume there was no thirst to bring the Nothirst into full production without the financial backing required.
+Unfortunately for the Upright’s creator, the promise of aerodynamic sipping didn’t quite chime with enough watt-seeking cyclists, and the crowdfunding closed with 163 backers and less than 30% of the financial target reached.
+Try to visit Nothirst’s website and you’ll see that the domain name is up for sale so we can only assume there was no thirst to bring the Nothirst into full production.

 Verdict: Bottled it